 Never clean your screen with a commercial spray cleaner.
 No matter what kind of screen you have, it should only be cleaned with water, and sparingly.
 Most cleaning products use chemicals that can harm or stain a TV screen, so only use microfiber cloths and a small amount of water.
 For best results, spray water on the cloth and then wipe the TV.
 Never spray the screen directly, not even with water.

 Set the software to update automatically.
-TV manufacturers often publish software updates that bring new features and critical security fixes to your TV.
+TV makers often publish software updates that bring new features and critical security fixes to your TV.
 It’s easy to forget to check for software updates, so save yourself the headache and set your TV to auto-update.
-With auto-update, all important software updates happen in the background as soon as they’re available.
+With auto-update, all-important software updates happen in the background as soon as they’re available.

 The easiest way to tell which models have coaxial inputs and TV tuners is to note the product titles.
 If a set has a tuner, it will be marketed as a TV.
 If it does not, it will simply be called a display.
 When shopping, you’re likely to encounter both, so pay special attention to which models use the word “TV” and which use the word “display.”